 For collective investment schemes constituted as trusts, the Regulations state that the trustee also includes the manager or operator of the collective investment scheme.
 Therefore, the obligation to identify and maintain a register of beneficial owners applies to both the depositary and the manager/AIFM of collective investment schemes.

 The definition of a beneficial owner of a trust in the Regulations is given the same definition as in AMLD4.
 This includes:

 The settlor, trustees, protector (if any), beneficiaries or, other persons in whose main interest the trust is set up or operates for, and

 Any individual who has ultimate ‘control’ over the trust by means of direct or indirect ownership or by other means

-The Regulations do not specify beneficial ownership threshold below which trustees are exempt from the requirement to maintain records of a trust’s beneficial owners.
+The Regulations do not specify a minimum beneficial ownership threshold below which trustees are exempt from the requirement to maintain records of a trust’s beneficial owners.